SCULPTURE

 The Orangery Urns

-This visual art collection takes inspiration from the 12 Georgian urns that once graced Mary Eleanor’s beloved orangery.
-The collection features numerous large scale ceramic vessel like sculptures that weave a visual narrative around the story of Mary Eleanor Bowes, the Countess of Strathmore, and Gibside.
-Each urn aims to be a creative response to different aspects of Mary Eleanor's experiences at Gibside.
+This collection takes inspiration from the 12 Georgian urns that once graced Mary Eleanor’s beloved orangery.
+The collection features numerous large scale ceramic, vessel like, sculptures that weave a visual narrative around the story of Mary Eleanor Bowes, the Countess of Strathmore, and Gibside.
+Each urn aims to be a creative response to different aspects of Mary Eleanor’s experiences at Gibside.

 KENNETH ARMITAGE